 Within minutes of departing I had a great view of…not a Saimaa ringed seal, but of St. Olaf’s Castle which dates back to 1475!
 Although I am a huge castle lover, it turns out the Saimaa ringed seals are not – they are rarely seen near the castle.

 My eyes played tricks on me, as every flash of movement I saw, usually, a bird turned into a potential seal!

 Janne pointed out an area to me where the seals were most frequently spotted.
 Here, I convinced myself that even the non-moving options – like dark rocks on the shores where indeed Saimaa ringed seals! – They were not!

 Unsurprisingly, the lake is dotted with cottages.
 Some of them are even on their own private islands!
 They wouldn’t be allowed to be built now for environmental reasons, but they are allowed to exist if they had been previously built like the one below!

 If you happen to see a Saimaa ringed seal, consider that a bonus, not the end goal.
 But with only 310 individuals remaining, do it today!
-While I truly hope the Saimaa ringed seal will recover its populations, its future remains uncertain.
+While I truly hope the Saimaa ringed seal will recover its population, its future remains uncertain.

 Still, I was disappointed that it had eluded me, despite me unsuccessfully willing its appearance, so I gave myself a consolation prize in the form of a Finnish specialty – black licorice ice cream!
 Yum!!!!

 I miss this from when I lived in Canada, it was always my favorite!
 When accompanied by the peacefulness that is Lake Saimaa it’s a rather indulgent consolation prize for not seeing the Saimaa ringed seal!
 As I sat eating my ice cream, I wished the Saimma ringed seals well!

 Travel Guide to Savonlinna

 - Book your own seal safari.
 Rates at the time of writing were €12 and up, depending on the cruise.

 - Check out St. Olaf’s Castle.
 If you’re there in July, be sure to check out the month-long famous Opera Festival!